alaasmagi/alaasmagi/README.md

 [![MySQL][MySQL_img]][MySQL_url]

 ## Current projects
-As [one of my university projects](https://github.com/alaasmagi/Toitumispaevik) turned out exceptionally well, and I am currently enhancing it to be more feature-rich and powerful.
+As [one of my university projects](https://github.com/alaasmagi/Toitumispaevik) turned out exceptionally well, I'm currently enhancing it to be more feature-rich and powerful.

 <!-- Images -->